 In recent years, several datasets have been developed to support research in medical question answering and health-related natural language processing (NLP).
 These resources have been fundamental for training models capable of reasoning over clinical information, understanding patient intent, and generating reliable medical responses.
 Natural language processing has been applied across multiple medical fields, including oncology, psychiatry, and primary care \cite{cascella2024breakthrough, wang2020systematic, 10.1093/jamia/ocz200}.
 Within these domains, the most common NLP tasks are information extraction \cite{10.1093/jamia/ocab126, cury2021natural, 8787232}, classification \cite{magna2020application}, named entity recognition \cite{ji2019hybrid} and question answering \cite{singhal2025toward}.

 However, the development and fine-tuning of such models require large, well-structured, and high-quality datasets.
 To address this, several datasets have been proposed to advance research in medical natural language processing.
-For example, \citet{johnson2023mimic} introduced MIMIC-IV, which focuses on describing a vast collection of de-identified electronic health records (EHR) from intensive care units, widely used for developing clinical prediction models and training NLP systems on real-world clinical documentation.
+For example, \citet{johnson2023mimic} introduced MIMIC-IV, which focuses on describing a vast collection of de-identified electronic health records from intensive care units, widely used for developing clinical prediction models and training NLP systems on real-world clinical documentation.
 Similarly, BioRED \cite{10.1093/bib/bbac282} aimed at advancing biomedical knowledge extraction by annotating document-level relations between diverse entities like genes, diseases, and chemicals from scientific papers abstracts.

-Despite these contributions, most existing datasets consist primarily of clinical or biomedical records and lack open-ended, real-world patient questions paired with verified medical answers.
-In response to this limitation, \citet{he2019applying} proposed cMedQA, which includes 54,000 pairs of physician-patient questions and answers in Chinese, sourced from online health forums, focusing on non-restricted, open-ended questions.
-Following this line of research, MedRedQA \cite{nguyen2023medredqa} includes 51,000 pairs of open-ended English consumer questions and verified expert answers, collected from online medical consultation forums.
+Despite these contributions, most existing datasets consist primarily of clinical or biomedical records and lack open-ended, real-world patient questions paired with verified medical answers. \citet{he2019applying} proposed cMedQA, which includes 54,000 pairs of physician-patient questions and answers in Chinese, sourced from online health forums, focusing on non-restricted, open-ended questions.
+Similarly, MedRedQA \cite{nguyen2023medredqa} includes 51,000 pairs of open-ended English consumer questions and verified expert answers, collected from online medical consultation forums.